cloudhotspot/pypackage-docker/README.md

 ## Prerequisites

 - Linux/OS X computer
-- Docker client - the workflow has been tested on Docker 1.8
+- Docker client - version 1.8 or higher
-- Docker Compose - the workflow has been tested on docker-compose 1.4.2
+- Docker Compose - version 1.5 or higher
 - Docker daemon (either running locally, on local VM or on a remote host)
 - Docker daemon must have Internet connectivity
 - Docker Machine (Recommended) - if testing on locally OS X, Docker Machine along with your favourite virualisation software is recommended